wdomski/ARClab/GPIO/README.md

 First a project with a STM32CubeMX application is created then the code is generated from this project.
-Next, the generated project is imported into Atollic TrueSTUDIO IDE where it is configured.
+Next, the generated project is imported into STM32CubeIDE where it is configured.
 Basic configuration considers:

 - turning off optimization (-O0),